-The national criminal history check result contains the updated list of an individual's convictions.
+The Nationally Coordinated Criminal History Check result contains the updated list of an individual's convictions.
 It includes all Criminal history sourced from the various State/Territories criminal databases across Australia.
 However, it should be noted that police check results are not a permanently conferred certificate.

 A Police Check is a point in time check as current as of the point of issue.
-For example, If a candidate receives their national criminal history check three months ago, it only contains convictions history up till that point.
+For example, If a candidate receives their Nationally Coordinated Criminal History Check three months ago, it only contains convictions history up till that point.

 A police check will remain valid as long as the requesting organisation or employer wants it to remain valid, depending on their internal risk mitigation strategies.
 Generally, most organisations and decision makers in Australia do not accept a check that is older than three (3) months.